jameschang.co [experience] [/now] résumé.pdf ↓

 Senior Product Manager · Woodland Hills, CA

-• Owned Scheduling end-to-end — strategy, roadmap, discovery, launch — leading a cross-functional pod of engineering, design, QA, and Customer Success.
+• Owned Scheduling SaaS product from 0→1, defining vision and roadmap for a cross-functional pod of engineering, design, QA, and Customer Success.

-• 4,900 free + 400 paid accounts in year one against an internal plan projecting meaningfully smaller numbers.
-8,000+ booked appointments in the first six months via Google Calendar, Outlook, and SMS integrations.
+• 4,900 free + 400 paid accounts in year one; 8,000+ booked appointments in six months via Google Calendar, Outlook, and SMS integrations.

 Dec 2019 — Jun 2020